 More often, an extensive research data sample comes loaded with errors.
 Respondents sometimes fill in some fields incorrectly or sometimes skip them accidentally.
 Data editing is a process wherein the researchers have to confirm that the provided data is free of such errors.
-For that, they need to conduct necessary checks and outlier checks to edit the raw edit and make it ready for analysis.
+They need to conduct necessary checks and outlier checks to edit the raw edit and make it ready for analysis.

 Phase III: Data Coding

-Out of all three, this is the most critical phase of data preparation, which is associated with grouping and assigning values to the survey responses.
-Suppose a survey is completed with a 1000 sample size, then the researcher will create an age bracket to distinguish the respondents based on their age.
-Thus, it becomes easier to analyze small data buckets rather than to deal with the massive data pile.
+Out of all three, this is the most critical phase of data preparation associated with grouping and assigning values to the survey responses.
+If a survey is completed with a 1000 sample size, the researcher will create an age bracket to distinguish the respondents based on their age.
+Thus, it becomes easier to analyze small data buckets rather than deal with the massive data pile.

 Measures of Frequency

 - It is used to denote home often a particular event occurs.

 - Researchers use it when they want to showcase how often a response is given.